Back

 Research in RSIS covers these main areas:

-• The Institute of Defence and Strategic Studies (IDSS) comprises nine research programmes, namely: China, Indonesia, Malaysia, Maritime Security, Military Studies, Military Transformations, Regional Security Architecture, South Asia, and the United States.
-The Military Studies Programme focuses on professional military education for the Singapore Armed Forces.
+• The Institute of Defence and Strategic Studies (IDSS) comprises ten research programmes, namely: China, Humanitarian Assistance and Disaster Relief, Indonesia, Malaysia, Maritime Security, Military Studies, Military Transformations, Regional Security Architecture, South Asia, and the United States.

-• The International Centre for Political Violence and Terrorism Research (ICPVTR) focuses on politically motivated violence and terrorism.
+• The International Centre for Political Violence and Terrorism Research (ICPVTR) focuses on politically motivated violence, terrorism and extremism.

-• The Centre of Excellence for National Security (CENS) covers cyber and homeland defence, radicalisation studies and social resilience.
+• The Centre of Excellence for National Security (CENS) covers cybersecurity and conflict, disinformation, hybrid threats, radicalisation, and emerging technologies.

-• The Centre for Non-Traditional Security Studies (NTS Centre) researches into climate change, resilience and sustainable development; energy security; food security; health security; peace, human security and development; and water security.
+• The Centre for Non-Traditional Security Studies (NTS Centre) researches into climate security, food security, energy security, nuclear safety and security, biosecurity, planetary health, and peace, human security and development including Women, Peace and Security.

-• The Social Cohesion Research Programme (SCRP) examines social cohesion with the view to advancing policy-oriented research, forging strategic partnerships, and developing leadership to inspire cohesive and resilient societies.
+• The Social Cohesion Research Programme (SCRP) examines social cohesion with a view to advancing policy-oriented research, forging strategic partnerships, and developing leadership to inspire cohesive and resilient societies.

 • The Future Issues and Technology (FIT) cluster focuses on emerging issues where science and technology intersect with national security.